-Although the Board of Trustees has authority to grant ad hoc Cost of Living Increases (COLAs) under limited circumstances, these COLAs have not been shown to have a historical pattern and the amounts of the COLAs have not been relative to a defined cost-of-living or inflation index.
-In addition, in our opinion the system's practice of using the Funding Deposit Account to pre-fund ad hoc COLAs and its consistent practice of collecting contributions in excess of the minimum set by valuation makes the inclusion of potential future COLAs in plan liabilities inappropriate.
+Although the Board of Trustees has authority to grant ad hoc Cost of Living Increases (COLAs) under limited circumstances, in our opinion the system's practice of using the Funding Deposit Account to prefund ad hoc COLAs and its consistent practice of collecting contributions in excess of the minimum set by valuation makes the inclusion of potential future COLAs in plan liabilities inappropriate.
 Therefore, the present value of benefits excludes COLAs not previously granted by the Board of Trustees.